Deansgate: History

 Deansgate is one of the city's oldest thoroughfares.
-In Roman times, its route passed close to the Roman fort of Mamucium and led from the River Medlock where there was a ford and the road to Deva (Chester).
-Along its length were several civilian buildings and a mansio in the vicinity of the Hilton Hotel.
+In Roman times its route passed close to the Roman fort of Mamucium and led from the River Medlock where there was a ford and the road to Deva (Chester).
+Along it were several civilian buildings and a mansio in the vicinity of the Hilton Hotel.
 Part of it was called Aldport Lane from Saxon times.
 (Aldport was the Saxon name for Castlefield.)
-Until the 1730s, the area was rural but became built up after the development of a quay on the river.
+Until the 1730s the area was rural but became built up after the development of a quay on the river.

-The road is named after the lost River Dene, which may have flowed along the Hanging Ditch connecting the River Irk to the River Irwell, at the street's northern end. ("Gate" derives from the Norse gata, meaning way).
+The road is named after the lost River Dene, which may have flowed along the Hanging Ditch connecting the River Irk to the River Irwell at the street's northern end. (‘Gate’ derives from the Norse gata, meaning way).

-By the late 19th century, Deansgate was an area of varied uses: its northern end had shopping and substantial office buildings while further south were slums and a working class area around St John's Church (St John Street remaining upper middle class).
+By the late 19th century Deansgate was an area of varied uses: its northern end had shopping and substantial office buildings while further south were slums and a working-class area around St John's Church (St John Street remaining upper middle class).
 The Wood Street Mission began to address the social problems in 1869 and its work continues in a very different form.
-From Peter Street southwards, the eastern side was dominated by the viaducts of the Great Northern and Manchester South Junction Railways, while the Rochdale Canal crossed below Deansgate to connect with the other waterways beyond.
-In the late 20th century, Deansgate was home to the head office of the Manchester Evening News newspaper, now replaced by part of the Spinningfields development.
+From Peter Street southwards the eastern side was dominated by the viaducts of the Great Northern and Manchester South Junction Railways, whilst the Rochdale Canal crossed below Deansgate to connect with the other waterways beyond.
+In the late 20th century Deansgate was home to the head office of the Manchester Evening News newspaper, now replaced by part of the Spinningfields development.
+In early 2023, the road had cycle lanes and cycle laybys installed on the road.